Click for ALL Otoplasty ( Cosmetic Ear Surgery / Pinning ) clinics in the UK & Ireland.

 Adults who have otoplasty should understand that the firmer cartilage of their fully-grown ears will not be as easily moulded as in children.

-Otoplasties are the 10th most common cosmetic surgery procedure in the U.S. with 36,727 procedures performed in 2015, a increase of 1.0% on 2014 figures, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
+Otoplasties are the 11th most common cosmetic surgery procedure in the U.S. with 36,547 procedures performed in 2016, a decrease of 0.5% on 2015 figures, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).

 Similar statistics are not readily available for the United Kingdom, but we know that these operations are carried out very regularly and successfully here.